 January 2015 Meeting with speaker Andrea Borchardt of Bode Technology Group

 Ms. Borchardt is a Supervisor of Forensic Casework at Bode Technology.
 Her team at Bode specializes in cold case and Innocence Project testing and has worked on post-conviction cases in more than 25 states over the past three years.
 The team handles the most difficult and complex forensic cases, often utilizing innovative testing methods to recover DNA from challenging evidence items.
 Notable cases tested by her group include the Phillip Thurman exoneration, JonBenet Ramsey murder, the West Memphis Three case, the Donald Gates exoneration and the Kirk Odom exoneration.
 Ms. Borchardt was previously an adjunct instructor at the Virginia Commonwealth University where she taught Forensic Molecular Biology.
 She holds a Master of Science degree from the Johns Hopkins University.

-Speaker: Jack Mogus of NOVASEC Technologies.
+October 2014 Meeting with speaker Jack Mogus of NOVASEC Technologies

-Mr. Marshall has served as an Assistant Commonwealth's Attorney for Prince William County since 2008, focusing on criminal street gangs, firearms, violent crimes, and criminal interdiction prosecution.
-Brad was raised in Prince William County, having attended Brentsville High School, and went on to graduate from the University of Virginia and earn his law degree from Michigan State University.
-He is heavily involved in the local Bar, as well as numerous other local civic and charitable groups.
+Since 2008, Mr. Marshall has served as an Assistant Commonwealth Attorney for Prince William County, focusing on criminal street gangs, firearms, violent crimes, and criminal interdiction prosecution.
+Brad was raised in Prince William County, attended Brentsville High School, graduated from the University of Virginia and earned his law degree from Michigan State University.
+Brad is deeply involved in the local Bar, as well as numerous civic and charitable groups.

-Speaker: Tom Jackman from The Washington Post
+April 2014 Meeting with speaker Tom Jackman from The Washington Post

 |In compliance with the Americans With Disabilities Act of 1990 (ADA), call or e-mail us if you need assistance in attending a meeting.|